Monday, May 13

 Triggers

-• Plagued by trauma and have learned the wrong lessons from the past.
+• Being haunted by past trauma and having learned the wrong lessons from previous experiences

 New Role